How much does it cost to use a mobile phone abroad?

 Who are the best and worst providers for roaming?

 Since providers manage roaming costs in different ways, it’s difficult to say comprehensively which ones are best.
-If you’re planning on spending at least £5 per day on making calls, sending texts and using data in one of the included destinations, Vodafone’s ‘Roam-further’ service across 110 countries would seem to be the best option if your regular bundle will cover your usage, although O2’s may be tempting for its offer of ‘unlimited’ data.
-On the other hand, Three is great if you're on the advanced plan and/or have your destination included in its more limited range.
+If you’re planning on spending at least £6 per day on making calls, sending texts and using data in one of the included destinations, Vodafone’s ‘Roam-further’ service across 104 countries would seem to be the best option if your regular bundle will cover your usage, although O2’s may be tempting for its offer of ‘unlimited’ data.
+On the other hand, Three is great if you're on the advanced plan and/or have your destination included as a "Feel at Home" destination.

 However, occasional users might prefer a network that's generally cheaper across a range of destinations.
 The cheapest overall provider for call costs was GiffGaff, which charges £1 per minute at each of our most popular destinations.
-Talk Mobile was cheapest for data, at 10p per MB in most places, though GiffGaff wasn’t far behind here either, at 20p.
+GiffGaff was also cheapest for data, at 20p per MB in most places, though Utility Warehouse wasn’t far behind here either, at 50p.

 The worst-value providers are a little easier to pin down.
-Carphone Warehouse’s ID Mobile is particularly uncompetitive on call costs, varying from £5 per minute from Canada and Japan to £2 per minute from Turkey and Thailand.
-Utility Warehouse costs an eye-watering £18.75 for a single megabyte of data in a range of locations, including Turkey, India, and Japan.
+Carphone Warehouse’s ID Mobile is particularly uncompetitive on call costs, varying from £6 per minute from Canada and Barbados to £2.40 per minute from Turkey and Thailand.
+The People's Operator costs an eye-watering £18 for a single megabyte of data in places such as Canada, New Zealand and United Arab Emirates.
 Either of these could be a terrible choice if you’re planning a trip further abroad, and you’d potentially save a packet by looking for an alternative provider.

 Although usage caps can help you avoid huge bills, it’s still worth shopping around before you go abroad, as in some cases you could hit this cap with just a few minutes of browsing the internet, or fewer than 10 minutes on the phone.
 While you can arrange for the cap to be removed, the risk of sending your bill through the roof is not something you want playing on your mind for the rest of your trip.